How to Tag Items

 – you may make multiple trips to drop off.
 However, select just one on check-in time.
 HERE

-– a family member, friend or husband may drop off your items, please be sure they know your consignor #
+– anyone may drop off your items, please be sure they know your consignor #

 Another alternative is to donate your items at the end of the sale.
 If you like that idea, check the “Donate” box right under the discount box.
 If you check donate, the discount box will automatically be checked yes as well.
 Your tags will print with a D on them in the lower right hand corner.
 At the end of the sale, this D tells our staff that your item is being donated and will go in a box for various non-profit organizations.